-2.5.11 World Bank Safeguard Policy BP 17.50- Public Disclosure

-This BP encourages Public Disclosure (PD) or Involvement as a means of improving the planning and implementation process of projects.
-This procedure gives governmental agencies responsibility of monitoring and managing the environmental and social impacts of development projects particularly those impacting on natural resources and local communities.
+2.5.11 World Bank Safeguard Policy BP 17.50- Public Disclosure agencies responsibility of monitoring and managing the environmental and social impacts of development projects particularly those impacting on natural resources and local communities.
 The policy provides information that ensures that effective PD is carried out by project proponents and their representatives.
 The BP requires that Public Involvement should be integrated with resettlement, compensation and indigenous peoples' studies.
 Monitoring and grievances address mechanism should also be incorporated in the project plan.